knaaptime/seg_networks/paper/results_graphs.md

 different component, suggesting that our chosen variables each represent a distinct part of the network structure.

-@fig:correlations portrays the pairwise correlations between the percentage difference in the two segregation measures and different properties of the networks in each of the CBSAs.
+@fig:correlations in the supplementary material portrays the pairwise correlations between the percentage difference in the two segregation measures and different properties of the networks in each of the CBSAs.
 The strongest correlation is between the percentage difference and the size of the difference in segregation.
 This indicates that the percentage differences are not an artifact of a small denominator problem, whereby low levels of planar segregation would result in even small differences between network and planar based segregation to appear to be large.
 Focusing on the network properties, as the proportion of 4-way intersections increases the difference between segregation measured using network and planar distances grows.
 Segregation differences also grow with the average node incidence, street length, edge length, and circuity of the network.
 In general, as the size of the network increases, the difference in the segregation measures decreases.
 The relative differences in segregation measures are negatively associated with the level of segregation in the city.

 <!-- I can drop some of the measures such as p-value, but for the ones
 to keep, i'm unclear what all the properties are.
 Maybe these should